phauer/migrate-itunes-to-rhythmbox/README.md

 # Migrate iTunes to Rhythmbox

-Script to Migrate iTunes Playlists to Rhythmbox
+Script to migrate iTunes playlists, play counts and ratings to Rhythmbox.

 Tested with:
 - iTunes 12.5.1
-- Rhythmbox 3.4
+- Rhythmbox 3.3, 3.4

 ## Preparation
-You have to install Rhythmbox and import the content of you Music folder in it.
-Migrate-itunes-to-rhythmbox will import your playlists.
+You have to install Rhythmbox and import your Music folder **before** you use _migrate-itunes-to-rhythmbox_.

 ## Installation
 You need at least Python 3.5!
 Check it via `$ python3 --version`